aarong/feedme-server-core/DEV.md

 - `transport.state()`

-  Allows the server to retrieve the current transport state.
+  Allows the library to retrieve the current transport state.

   Returns `"stopped"`, `"starting"`, `"started"`, or `"stopping"`.

 - `transport.start()`

-  Allows the server to tell the transport to begin listening for client connections.
+  Allows the library to tell the transport to begin listening for client connections.
 Returns nothing.

-  The server will only call this method if the transport state is `stopped`.
+  The library will only call this method if the transport state is `stopped`.

-  The transport state must become `starting` and the `starting` event must be emitted synchronously.
+  The transport state must asynchronously become `starting` and the `starting` event must be emitted.

   If the transport starts successfully, the transport state must become `started` and the `start` event must be emitted.

-  If the transport fails to start, the transport state must become `stopping` and then eventually `stopped`.
-The `stopping` and eventually `stop` events must be emitted.
+  If the transport fails to start, the transport state must become `stopping` and the `stopping` event must be emitted.
+The transport state must then eventually become `stopped` and the `stop` event must be emitted.

 - `transport.stop()`

-  Allows the server to tell the transport to stop accepting new connections and terminate existing connections.
+  Allows the library to tell the transport to stop accepting new connections and terminate existing connections.
 Returns nothing.

-  The server will only call this method if the transport state is `started`.
+  The library will only call this method if the transport state is `started`.

-  The transport state must become `stopping` and eventually `stopped`.
-The `stopping` and eventually `stopped` events must be emitted.
+  The transport state must asynchronously become `stopping` and the `stopping` event must be emitted.
+The transport state must then eventually become `stopped` and the `stop` event must be emitted.

 - `transport.send(clientId, msg)`

-  Allows the server to send a string message to a client.
+  Allows the library to send a string message to a client.
 Returns nothing.

-  The server will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.
+  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.

 - `transport.disconnect(clientId, [err])`

-  Allows the server to forcibly terminate a client's transport connection.
+  Allows the library to forcibly terminate a client's transport connection.
   Returns nothing.

-  The server will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.
+  The library will only call this method if the transport state is `started` and will only reference a `clientId` that is `connected`.

+  If the library specifies `err`, it must be emitted with the `disconnect` event.

 ### Transport Events